 Her current project, To Be At War, is funded by grants from We, Women, The National Military Family Association, and the City of Leavenworth.
 She has been a recipient of the Darkroom Residency Program through Baxter Street Camera Club of New York and has received The René Peñaloza-Galvan Memorial Award for excellence in teaching from the Brooklyn College Community Partnership.

 Arin holds a BA in English Language and Literature and a BA in Political Science from the University of Chicago, and an MFA from the School of Visual Arts in Photography, Video and Related Media.
 While at SVA, she received the Aaron Siskand Memorial Scholarship.

 Arin lives on a military installation and is available for work on issues dealing with the military community.
-For commissions, print sales or other inquiries, please use the contact form below.
+For assignments, print sales or other inquiries, please use the contact form below.